mato/opam-rumprun/README.md

 1. _ocaml-rumprun_, an OCaml 4.02 cross compiler for the
    [rumprun](http://repo.rumpkernel.org/rumprun) unikernel stack.
-2. _mirage_, a Mirage OS 2.5.0 package which supports rumprun as a target.
+2. _mirage_, a [MirageOS](http://openmirage.org) package which supports rumprun
+   as a target.
 3. ~25 and counting packages with their build systems fixed to support cross-compliation.
-These packages are required by Mirage OS, but can of course be used to build standalone OCaml applications running on top of rumprun.
+These packages are required by MirageOS, but can of course be used to build standalone OCaml applications running on top of rumprun.